MicrosoftDocs/m365copilot-docs/docs/publish.md

 ### Distribute a Power Platform connector plugin through Microsoft Partner Center (preview)

-Ensure your app meets validation criteria for [Power Platform Connectors](/connectors/custom-connectors/certification-submission), then submit your app package to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program** as a **Power Platform Connector**.
+Ensure your app meets certification criteria for [Power Platform Connectors](/connectors/custom-connectors/certification-submission), then submit your [app package](/connectors/custom-connectors/certification-submission) to [Microsoft Partner Center](https://partner.microsoft.com) through the **Microsoft 365 and Copilot program** as a **Power Platform Connector**.

-Once validated and approved by Microsoft, your plugin will be ready for IT enablement in the Microsoft Admin Center.
-Once enabled by an IT administrator, it will appear in the **Copilot extensions** category of the store within Microsoft Teams.
-Once deployed by an admin or acquired by a user, it will then appear as an installed plugin of Copilot for Microsoft 365 chat.
+Once certified and published by Microsoft, your connector will be available on Power Automate, Power Apps, and Logic Apps and your plugin will be ready for IT enablement in the Microsoft Admin Center.
+The Copilot plugin will then appear as an installed plugin in Copilot for Microsoft 365.

 ## Microsoft Graph connectors for Copilot